 Galakrond Rogue tips, combos and synergies

-Below are some tips for how to best play Galakrond Rogue in the Descent of Dragons meta:
+Below are some tips for how to best play Galakrond Rogue in the Ashes of Outland meta:

 - Kronx Dragonhoof is best used after playing Galakrond, the Nightmare, but if you’re really desperate for a big play next turn then you might as well play him before you lose.